 Mostly I’ve just been salting them and eating them like candy.
 But after staring at an overwhelmingly full bowl of perfectly ripe summer tomatoes, I figured it was time to try a new recipe.
 Something that would use up a bunch of my tomatoes.
 And while tomato sauce is always an option, I wanted something a little different.

-So I set my sights on this sweet and savory Tomato Jam Recipe.
+So I set my sights on this sweet and savory Tomato Jam Recipe made with sun ripened cherry tomatoes.

 Tomato Jam is easy to make.
 You simply combine all of the ingredients together in a heavy bottom pot and cook it down until it reaches a jam consistency.
 See!
 Easy peasy!